Chemistry (CH)

 CH-228H Intro to Biochemistry (3 credits)

-Gain a working understanding of human metabolism from the standpoint of the chemical reactions involved.
-You will investigate the chemistry of life using three major frameworks: structure/function, energetics and dynamic equilibrium.
-Develop and apply these frameworks to the analysis of the chemistry of organic and biological molecules and metabolic reactions and processes.
-At the same time, you will articulate your understanding in writing, demonstrating correct and precise use of biochemical terminology and appropriate chemical rationale.
+Students will gain a working understanding of human metabolism from the standpoint of the chemical reactions involved.
+They will investigate the chemistry of life using three major frameworks: structure/function, energetics and dynamic equilibrium.
+Students will also develop and apply these frameworks to the analysis of the chemistry of organic and biological molecules and metabolic reactions and processes.
+At the same time, students will articulate their understanding in writing, demonstrating correct and precise use of biochemical terminology and appropriate chemical rationale.
 Course open to Prerequisite DEMSN students only.

 CH-234 Analytical Chemistry/Quantitative Analys (3 credits)